This article has been reviewed by Wego‘sĀ editorial team to ensure that theĀ content is up to date & accurate.

 As mentioned, apart from the abbey visitors to Montserrat can also do some hiking and take the cable car to the highest point of Montserrat where breathtaking views await.

-Getting to Montserrat
+Getting to MontserratĀ

 Sitges

 After your monastery visit, the resort town of Sitges would serve as the perfect end for your Barcelona day trip.
-Originally a quaint fishing village, Sitges is now famed for being a holiday destination for groups of friends, couples and also families looking to have some fun through its fun summer carnival and lively nightlife.
+Originally a quaint fishing village, Sitges is now famed for being a holiday destination for groups of friends, couples and also families looking to have some fun through its fun summer carnival and lively nightlife.Ā

-If you’re visiting in October, you can attend the film festival featuring mostly fantasy and horror films.
+If youāre visiting in October, you can attend the film festival featuring mostly fantasy and horror films, taking place from 9 to 19 October this year.

 Getting to Sitges